Evolutionary Automata and Deep Evolutionary Computation: Evolutionary Automata

 It is possible to consider deterministic finite automata, which form the class {\bf DFA}, and nondeterministic finite automata, which form the class {\bf NFA}.
 This gives us two classes of evolutionary finite automata: {\bf EDFA} of all deterministic evolutionary finite automata and {\bf ENFA} of all nondeterministic evolutionary finite automata.
 Note that it is also possible to consider reconfigurable evolutionary finite automata.

-\begin{Example} Note that all classical evolutionary algorithms GA, GP, ES, EP are fixed finite automata $E[t]$, i.e., they belong to {\bf EFA} class - represented by simple iterative algorithms restricted to a finite number of generations only.
-They differ mostly in representation of evolved input populations $X(i)$ - as fixed binary strings for GA, parsing trees for GP, vectors of reals for ES, and finite automata for EP.
+\begin{Remark} Note that all classical evolutionary algorithms GA, GP, ES, EP are fixed finite automata $E[t]$, i.e., they belong to {\bf EFA} class - represented by simple iterative algorithms restricted to a finite number of generations only.
+Note, it does not matter how obvolute and complex are user defined fitness function, or new variation or selection operators - the algorithms are computed in a simple iterative loop (feature of regular languages or finite state automata).
+We can describe the behavior of evolutionary algorithms as the following regular expression: $initialization \;\;(variation\; fitness-eval\; selection\; goal-not-met)^*\;goal-met$.
+Evolutionary algorithms differ mostly in representation of evolved input populations $X(i)$ - as fixed binary strings for GA, parsing trees for GP, vectors of reals for ES, and finite automata for EP.
 There are small and not substantial differences in variation and selection operators.
-Note that only for ES $E[t]$ evolve, i.e. the standard deviation in mutation is modified.
-Similarly, the differences in, for example, of PSO or ASO from GA, GP, ES, EP are superficial.
-Of course, swarm algorithms represent different evolutionary algorithms, which for some niche applications perform better or worse than four basic EC classes, but in essence, they are finite automata meta-algorithms from the {\b EFA} class too. \end{Example}
+Note that only for ES $E[t]$ evolve, i.e., the standard deviation in mutation is modified.
+Similarly, the differences, for example, in PSO or ASO from GA, GP, ES, EP are superficial.
+Of course, swarm algorithms represent different evolutionary algorithms, which for some niche applications perform better or worse than four basic EC classes, but in essence, they are finite automata meta-algorithms from the {\b EFA} class too. \end{Remark}

+\begin{Remark} Note that DFA components either stop if input - set of strings are accepted or transfer their non-accepted strings to the next generation component.
+Technically, we can call such DFAs as Meale/Moore finite automata with outputs, or transducers. \end{Remark}

 \begin{Remark} Note that we do not specify in the definition of evolutionary automata how to evolve evolutionary machines $E[t], t=0, 1, 2, 3,... $ from generation to generation.
 We do this INTENTIONALLY to keep that flexible and open, and allow users to experiment with various approaches.
 This can be done for example using traditional mutation and crossover operators (like in evolution strategies and that can take many generations by trials and errors), or to speed up the whole process and to use the background knowledge/reverse engineering if we know which string should be accepted in the next generation.
 For example, we can mutate like in EP a finite state machine to obtain FSM accepting next needed word like in proofs of Theorems 5.1 and 5.2 from the next section.
 Intentionally, we left that open for practitioners to allow to experiment and not restrict them to one approach only (similarly like evolutionary algorithms do not enforce one type of crossover, mutation or selection operators.
 Cellular automata and Turing machine do not enforce one type of transition relation either).
 Additionally, that is not needed for the proof of expressiveness of evolutionary automata. \end{Remark}